persuaded9041/poke-solus-fr/README.md

 There are three versions of this romhack: _Solus Red_, _Solus Green_, and _Solus Blue_.
 The differences between versions are solely cosmetic (palettes, title screen text, etc.), as this project consolidates any of the meaningful version-specific differences that existed across versions, such as Pokémon availability.
 For a complete list of version differences, check [here][versiondifferences].

-_Note_: Solus Green, if played on Game Boy Color, uses the GBC's built-in green "duochrome" palette.
+_Note_: _Solus Green_, if played on Game Boy Color, uses the GBC's built-in green "duochrome" palette.
 This is the same one which was used by the Japanese release of Pokémon Green Version.

 ## Installation

 ### Patching a vanilla ROM

 To patch a vanilla Pokémon Red/Blue Version ROM, download a `.bps` patch file from the [releases page][releases], and then apply it to your ROM using [this online patcher](https://www.marcrobledo.com/RomPatcher.js/) or your patcher of choice.
-- For Solus Red or Solus Green, patch a vanilla Red Version ROM
+- For _Solus Red_ or _Solus Green_, patch a vanilla Red Version ROM
-- For Solus Blue, patch a vanilla Blue Version ROM
+- For _Solus Blue_, patch a vanilla Blue Version ROM

 ### Building all three ROMs from source